 A: 18 months.

 Q: Did you move with a spouse/ children?

 Q: Why did you move; what do you do?

-A: My husband got an opportunity within his company to move here for 2 years
+A: My husband got an opportunity within his company to move here for two years.

 Q: What do you enjoy most about living in Melbourne, how’s the quality of life as an American in Australia?